HealthPhysical Health Tips

 • Thyroid

-Bleeding without cause:
+Bleeding without an obvious cause

 Changes in your bowels or bladder: also part of the health red flags